āŸµ hearthere āŸ¶

 • Auto-installation on Ubuntu 24.04

-• If you need to change the domain of a running system
+• If you need to change the domain on a working system

-• Changing the timezone on a running system
+• Changing the timezone on a working system

 • Install PRO